-Here’s a video on how this wonderful automatic WordPress translation plugin works:
+Here’s a video on how this automatic WordPress translation plugin works:

 Are you using any translation plugins?
 Share your experience on whether such plugins have helped you widen your audience.

 If you are looking for a more comprehensive translation system for WordPress, consider the WPML Multilanguage and translation plugin, it’s our top recommendation here at WP Mayor.